It’s a secret form of anxiety because people who experience it are often high-achievers who seem to have it together.

 Not all introverts have anxiety, and extroverts and ambiverts can struggle with it, too.
 To be clear, introversion and anxiety aren’t the same thing.
-Introversion is a preference for calm, minimally stimulating environments, whereas anxiety is a general term for disorders that cause excessive fear, worrying, and nervousness.
+Introversion is defined as a preference for calm, minimally stimulating environments, whereas anxiety is a general term for disorders that cause excessive fear, worrying, and nervousness.

 What Is High-Functioning Anxiety?

 The reason high-functioning anxiety is so sneaky is people who experience it rarely — if ever — show any of the most common anxiety signs.
 Outwardly, they appear to be keeping it together, and they may even lead very successful, high-profile lives.
 No one can tell from the outside that they’re driven by fear, and in fact, they may not even realize the true roots of their own actions.

 High-functioning anxiety is not an official diagnosis, but it is something many people identify with, and something more therapists are starting to share with their clients.
 It’s probably most closely related to Generalized Anxiety Disorder, which affects 6.8 million adults in the U.S., women being twice as likely to experience it as men.